janephp/janephp/documentation/documentation/OpenAPI.rst

     // Operation id being listFoo
     $foos = $apiClient->listFoo();

-Also depending on the parameters of the endpoint, it may have 2 to more arguments.
+Also depending on the parameters of the endpoint, it may have 2 or more arguments.

 For more details about using OpenAPI, you can read ":doc:`/OpenAPI/usage`" documentation.